Abineshhk/SC1015-Mini---Project/README.md

 ## Machine Learning Models
 *  Random Forest: This ensemble model uses multiple decision trees to make a final decision, known for its high accuracy and ability to handle unbalanced data effectively.
 It's particularly useful in our context as it can handle the complexities of various risk factors involved in CVD without overfitting to the training data.
 *  K-Nearest Neighbours (KNN): KNN was chosen for its ability to classify data based on feature similarity.
 This method is well-suited for our dataset as it can effectively find patterns in lifestyle and physiological data that are indicative of increased CVD risk.
 By examining the 'nearest' samples in the feature space, KNN can predict the patient's risk level based on similarities to known cases.
-*  Neural Networks: Utilized for their capacity to learn non-linear relationships and complex patterns in large datasets.
+*  Neural Network: Utilized for their capacity to learn non-linear relationships and complex patterns in large datasets.
 Neural networks are especially advantageous in predicting CVD because they can integrate various data types (like lifestyle habits, genetic factors, and clinical measurements) into a single predictive model, offering a holistic approach to risk assessment.
 ## Analysis
 Model Comparison: We evaluated each model based on its recall score to determine which is most effective at predicting CVD.
 This metric is essential in the medical field to ensure that the predictions are not only accurate but also minimize false negatives, which can be critical in a clinical setting.